devreq/development-guidelines/README.md

 Coding Conventions
 ------------------

-Shared coding guidelines which provides consistency and maintainability by offering the same set up regardless of current environment and code base.
+Shared coding guidelines that provides consistency and maintainability by offering the same set up regardless of current environment and code base.

 * Use soft-tabs with a two space indent.